 1. Delivery failures caused by infrastructure problems

-Every vendor has seen this.
-A rider sets out confidently in the morning.
+Imagine this; A rider sets out confidently in the morning.
 By noon, he's still stuck on the road and dodging potholes the size of bathtubs.
 The customers start calling.
 Next thing, the package arrives too late.

 Most failed deliveries in Nigeria still come from simple communication breakdowns.